 The widening of the arterial 35th Ave NE in 1968 was done to ease traffic flow and to eliminate the hazards of angle-in parking, for which cars had to back out into the lanes of oncoming traffic.
 Some Wedgwood merchants squawked at the 1968 change in the roadway plan because curbside parking spaces would be fewer than the former angle-in parking.

 In the year 2018 a major Wedgwood neighborhood controversy erupted due to the City of Seattle’s latest plan for “improvement” of 35th Ave NE.
-The plan calls for the elimination of curbside parking in the heart of the Wedgwood business district, in order to create enough lane space for a center turn lane and for a bike lane.
+The plan called for the elimination of all curbside parking in the heart of the Wedgwood business district, in order to create enough lane space for a center turn lane and for a bike lane.